Asymptotic behaviour of the noisy voter model density process: Torus and Cycle - Proof of Proposition

 where $(X_S,U_S,V_S,Y_S)$ is the time $S$ state of a CAB$'$ process (from time $S$ onwards the process behaves as a CAB process hence the above probability measure is $\Prob^\mathrm{CAB}$).

-This CAB process can now be coupled with a WAB process initialised from $(-d(X_{S},U_{S}),0,d(U_{S},Y_{S}))$ such that a jump clockwise/anti-clockwise in CAB corresponds to a jump up/down in WAB, and jumps to cemetery states coincide in the two processes.
+This CAB can be coupled with a WAB process started from $(-d(X_{S},U_{S}),0,d(U_{S},Y_{S}))$ such that a jump clockwise/anti-clockwise in CAB corresponds to a jump up/down in WAB, and jumps to cemetery states coincide in the two processes.

 This coupling gives that, almost surely

 and combining this with \eqref{e:OST1} we obtain

 almost surely, where we have used the bound \eqref{e:zetabound} in the final inequality.